Bok Choy Fried Rice

 Note 1: Vegetable or canola oil are good neutral oils to use.

-Note 2: Any long-grain rice works best here.
-I like to use jasmine.
-If you use the same, 1 and 1/4 cups of dry jasmine rice will yield 4 cups of cooked rice.
-Also, boil the rice like you would pasta (i.e., ensuring enough water for the rice to stir it around the pot as it cooks).
-This helps it stay firmer than if you let it sit in a pot and absorb the water.
+Note 3: For the jasmine rice, 1 and 1/4 cups of dry rice will yield 4 cups of cooked rice.
+Also, boil the rice as you would pasta, then drain it when it’s done.
+This helps it stay firmer than if you let it sit in a pot and absorb the water slowly.
 It also cooks faster (about 10 minutes).
-Add about 1/4 teaspoon salt to the water.
+Add 1/4 to 1/2 teaspoon of salt to the water.

-Note 3: If you only have raw sesame seeds, you can toast them yourself.
-Add them directly to a heated pan (no oil needed), and gently toast for about 5 to 7 minutes while stirring often.
-Turn off the heat when they’re golden brown and fragrant.
+Note 4: If you have only raw sesame seeds, you can toast them yourself.
+Add them directly to a heated pan (no oil needed), and toast until golden brown and fragrant, stirring often, for 3-5 minutes.

 Nutrition